oliviawong1/Equation_Game/README.md

 `cd /Users/Olivia/Desktop/EquationGame`

 #### 3. Launch the Game
-Depending on your system, type one of the following commands and press Enter: <br>
+Depending on your system, type the following command and press Enter: <br>
 `python main.py`

 If your system uses Python 3: <br>